 Blue Badge permits are not available for international visitors.
-However, overseas travellers may be able to use the European Parking Model Card alongside a registered EU disabled parking permit, with permission from the area’s local authority and police.
+However, overseas travellers may be able to use the European Model Parking Card alongside a registered EU disabled parking permit, with permission from the area’s local authority and police.

-Other disabled parking schemes in London
+Other accessible parking schemes in London

 Accessible parking at London attractions

 You can find wheelchair-friendly and accessible parking spaces at many of London’s top attractions, including:

 - ZSL London Zoo has accessible parking spaces close to the main entrance.

 - British Museum has free Blue Badge parking which must be booked in advance.

 - Tate Modern offers accessible parking spaces for visitors.
 Book at least 24 hours before your visit.

 - Imperial War Museum London has Blue Badge parking on-site, and it must be reserved at least three days in advance.